-Meet Me On The Beach
+Meet Me on the Beach

 When pillar-of-the-community Harry Stewart dies of a sudden heart attack, the whole village is devastated – except for his wife Karen, the only one who really knew the abusive alcoholic Harry had become.

-As Karen shares her secret, William’s listening ear soon becomes a shoulder to cry on, and before long Karen realises she is falling in love.
+As Karen shares her secret, William’s listening ear soon becomes a shoulder to cry on, and before long Karen realizes she is falling in love.
 But William has a wife and teenaged daughter, not to mention a parish to watch over – and be watched by.

 As the pressure becomes too much to bear, Karen flees to the seaside and to Mike Best’s beach café.
 But when William suddenly turns up again in her life, can they persuade each other to take one final leap of faith together?

 Karen is the victim of four tricky relationship choices:

 - She marries her much older boss – which makes for a potentially unequal relationship from the start.

 - She keeps quiet when her much-esteemed husband takes to the bottle and becomes abusive – so, she doesn’t get the support she badly needs.